The Academic Experience at Wheelock College

 Bachelor of Science in Early Childhood Education

-The Bachelor of Science in Early Childhood Education degree in collaboration with the Singapore Institute of Technology (SIT) is designed to prepare learners to continue to pursue a career in education and satisfies the degree requirements of Wheelock College.
-The program helps graduates prepare for successful careers as education leaders, educators, entrepreneurs, administrators or specialists for inclusive and speciation education.
+The Bachelor of Science in Early Childhood Education degree in collaboration with the Singapore Institute of Technology (SIT) is designed to prepare learners to continue to pursue a career in education and satisfy the degree requirements of Wheelock College.
+Graduates of the program are prepared to assume multiple roles such, educators, administrators and program directors.

 The Wheelock Honors Program offers a challenging course of study to undergraduates who seek to distinguish themselves by meeting high academic expectations.
 Students in the Honors Program complete eight honors courses and then undertake an independent project under the mentorship of a faculty member.
 Each semester, honors students additionally participate in a forum on a special topic of their choosing.
 Honors courses at the College are open to all students who seek to immerse themselves in a demanding intellectual experience, but students are admitted to the Honors Program through successful application or by meeting GPA and SAT requirements.
 Entering first-year students are automatically eligible for admission into the program if they have a high school GPA average of 3.5 or higher and an SAT score (combined Critical Reading and Math Sections) of at least 1100.
 For more information about the Honors Program and how to apply, please visit the College web site at http://www.wheelock.edu/honors/

 The Policy Fellows Program offers a unique opportunity for undergraduate and graduate students to work side by side with high level decision makers, including elected and appointed public officials.
 Students attain leadership skills that support their having a positive impact on policy direction and advocacy through exposure to the process of policy development.
 The fellowship program incorporates up to a 16 hour/week legislative placement and concurrent bi-weekly seminar.